Register by October 17 to Secure Your Spot!

 Finally, we recommend submitting your application early.
 If any last-minute questions or issues arise, it’s easier for our staff to assist you when there's not a rush to meet the deadline.

 The grant is very similar to the previous award in terms of funding amount, requirements, and evaluation criteria.
-The most substantial change is that in lieu of submitting a 5-page statement, we are asking applicants to answer 4 narrative questions (that previously would have been addressed in a submitted statement).
+The most substantial change is that in lieu of submitting a 5-page statement, we are asking applicants to answer 4 narrative questions (that previously would have been addressed in a submitted statement) and that we now require a letter of commitment from the composer.
 In addition, all panelists reviewing applications will now participate in our grant panel orientation, which includes an awareness training and discussion on how bias can show up in the review process.

 Potentially, yes.
-Please check the eligibility guidelines for both grant opportunities to ensure that you meet the criteria for each grant opportunity.
+Please note that both funding opportunities are not offered every year, and please check the eligibility guidelines for both to ensure that you meet the criteria for each grant opportunity.

 For organizations submitting applications to both opportunities, we do require that each application proposes different projects.
 The same project will not be considered for both the Dale Warland Singers Commission Grant and Music Education Partnership Grants.